-- 25. In accordance with the UNC and the ExCR methodology statement, Users can apply for additional Enduring Annual NTS Exit (Flat) Capacity at the Annual Application Window (July) or via an ad-hoc application.
+- 24. In accordance with the UNC and the ExCR methodology statement, Users can apply for additional Enduring Annual NTS Exit (Flat) Capacity at the Annual Application Window (July) or via an ad-hoc application.
 Reservation Parties can reserve capacity via an ARCA.
-In addition, Users are able to apply for a reduction in its registered Enduring Annual NTS Exit (Flat) Capacity either during the Annual Application Window or in response to an ad-hoc reduction invitation from National Grid. - 26.
-If Users request (or Reservation Parties reserve) additional Enduring Annual NTS Exit (Flat) Capacity at any NTS Exit Point that in aggregate exceeds the existing level of NTS baseline exit flat capacity, considering any valid reduction requests, National Grid will undertake the following process for each such NTS Exit Point.
+In addition, Users are able to apply for a reduction in its registered Enduring Annual NTS Exit (Flat) Capacity either during the Annual Application Window or in response to an ad-hoc reduction invitation from National Grid. - 25.
+If Users request (or Reservation Parties reserve) additional Enduring Annual NTS Exit (Flat) Capacity at any NTS Exit Point that in aggregate exceeds the level of unsold Obligated Exit Capacity, considering any valid reduction requests, National Grid will undertake the following process for each such NTS Exit Point.
 Where there is more than one such NTS Exit Point these may be grouped according to their location on the NTS in order to minimise substitution analysis requirements, i.e. NTS Exit Points generating the requirement for similar investment projects can be grouped together.
-For each group or individual NTS Exit Point the process described below under "Substitution Analysis" will be repeated by iteration to identify the optimum NTS baseline exit flat capacity decreases to maximise the reduction in required investment.
-The objective is, therefore, to reduce investment, not to reduce exchange rates (ratio of NTS baseline exit flat capacity decrease to NTS obligated incremental exit flat capacity release avoided).
+For each group or individual NTS Exit Point the process described below under "Substitution Analysis" will be repeated by iteration to identify the optimum Non-incremental Obligated Exit Capacity decreases to maximise the reduction in required investment.
+The objective is, therefore, to reduce investment, not to reduce exchange rates (ratio of Non-incremental Obligated Exit Capacity decrease to Incremental Obligated Exit Capacity release avoided)